-And all the while, policymakers are focussing on measures to keep older people healthier for longer, ideally in their own homes, in order to alleviate some of the pressures on the health and social care systems.
-And the current coronavirus crisis brings the needs of older Londoners, whatever their domestic situation, into sharp focus.
+Policymakers have been focusing on measures to keep older people healthier for longer, ideally in their own homes, in order to alleviate some of the pressures on the health and social care systems.
+And the coronavirus crisis has brought the needs of older Londoners, whatever their domestic situation, into sharp focus.

-In order to untangle some of these threads, and develop policy and practical solutions that enable greater independence and fulfilment for older Londoners, this project will be exploring the following questions:
+In order to untangle some of these threads, and develop policy and practical solutions that enable greater independence and fulfilment for older Londoners, this project explored the following questions:

 - Who are London’s older residents?
 What are their financial circumstances, where do they live and what are their aspirations and concerns for housing?

 - What is the current state of housing provision?
 Does it meet the needs and aspirations of London’s older residents, including affordability?